Επιστήμονας Δεδομένων Μισθός στη Cape Town, South Africa

 Σταματήστε να στέλνετε αιτήσεις για δουλειές. Κάντε τους προσλήπτες να σας κυνηγήσουν.

-Ποιος είναι ο μισθός ενός Επιστήμονας Δεδομένων στη Cape Town, South Africa;
+Ποιος είναι ο μισθός ενός Επιστήμονας Δεδομένων στη Greater Cape Town Region, ZA;

-Η μέση συνολική αποζημίωση ενός Επιστήμονας Δεδομένων στη Cape Town, South Africa είναι ZAR 515,703.
+Η μέση συνολική αποζημίωση ενός Επιστήμονας Δεδομένων στη Greater Cape Town Region, ZA είναι ZAR 518,308.

-Ποιος είναι ο ελάχιστος μισθός ενός Επιστήμονας Δεδομένων στη Cape Town, South Africa;
+Ποιος είναι ο ελάχιστος μισθός ενός Επιστήμονας Δεδομένων στη Greater Cape Town Region, ZA;

-Ενώ δεν υπάρχει ελάχιστος μισθός για έναν Επιστήμονας Δεδομένων στη Cape Town, South Africa, η μέση συνολική αποζημίωση είναι ZAR 515,703.
+Ενώ δεν υπάρχει ελάχιστος μισθός για έναν Επιστήμονας Δεδομένων στη Greater Cape Town Region, ZA, η μέση συνολική αποζημίωση είναι ZAR 518,308.

 Έχω διαφορετική ερώτηση